Edmund Husserl: Youth and education

 Following his PhD in mathematics, Husserl returned to Berlin to work as the assistant to Karl Weierstrass.
 Yet already Husserl had felt the desire to pursue philosophy.
-Then professor Weierstrass became very ill.
-Husserl became free to return to Vienna where, after serving a short military duty, he devoted his attention to philosophy.
-In 1884 at the University of Vienna he attended the lectures of Franz Brentano on philosophy and philosophical psychology.
+Then Weierstrass became very ill.
+Husserl became free to return to Vienna, where, after serving a short military duty, he devoted his attention to philosophy.
+In 1884, at the University of Vienna he attended the lectures of Franz Brentano on philosophy and philosophical psychology.
 Brentano introduced him to the writings of Bernard Bolzano, Hermann Lotze, J. Stuart Mill, and David Hume.
 Husserl was so impressed by Brentano that he decided to dedicate his life to philosophy; indeed, Franz Brentano is often credited as being his most important influence, e.g., with regard to intentionality.
 Following academic advice, two years later in 1886 Husserl followed Carl Stumpf, a former student of Brentano, to the University of Halle, seeking to obtain his habilitation which would qualify him to teach at the university level.
-There, under Stumpf's supervision, he wrote Über den Begriff der Zahl (On the Concept of Number) in 1887, which would serve later as the basis for his first important work, Philosophie der Arithmetik (1891).
+There, under Stumpf's supervision, he wrote his habilitation thesis, Über den Begriff der Zahl (On the Concept of Number), in 1887, which would serve later as the basis for his first important work, Philosophie der Arithmetik (1891).

-In 1887 Husserl married Malvine Steinschneider, a union that would last over fifty years.
-In 1892 their daughter Elizabeth was born, in 1893 their son Gerhart, and in 1894 their son Wolfgang.
+In 1887, Husserl married Malvine Steinschneider, a union that would last over fifty years.
+In 1892, their daughter Elizabeth was born, in 1893 their son Gerhart, and in 1894 their son Wolfgang.
 Elizabeth would marry in 1922, and Gerhart in 1923; Wolfgang, however, became a casualty of the First World War.
 Gerhart would become a philosopher of law, contributing to the subject of comparative law, teaching in the United States and after the war in Austria.